Aetherinox/csf-firewall/docs/docs/install/install.md

 ## Install: Generic

-In the previous [download](download.md) step; you were instructed to download a copy of CSF which comes in the form of a zip archive.
-You then extracted that zip to `/tmp/csf`, and set `+x` executable permissions on the `install.sh` file.

-We need to ensure that we don't have any existing firewalls that need to be disabled.
-Run the commands below to ensure they are disabled:
+Before installing CSF, we need to make sure that no other firewalls are running.
+Use the commands below to disable any existing firewalls:

 === ":aetherx-axs-block-brick-fire: UFW"